Talkala logo

 Nigeria runs on one local clock, so the real question is usually whether you are calling a business during office hours or a person later in the day.

-Why do people actually call Nigeria?
+Why people call Nigeria online

 Nigeria routes matter because they are often frequent and important rather than occasional.
 People want the route to be reachable and the price to be understandable before the call starts.